top of page

 Form use

-Essential Oil [Add to bath water or mix with carrier for massage oil or diffuser
+Essential Oil: Add to bath water or mix with a carrier for massage oil or diffuser

-Topical Compress [Steep flowers, cool, and apply to eyes or skin rashes
+Topical Compress: Steep flowers, cool, and apply to the eyes or skin rashes

-Applied in face masks, creams, and salves to calm skin
+Skincare: Applied to face masks, creams, and salves to calm skin

 Safety & Tips